Antiphona: Biography

 Coral Antiphona was created in 1995 by Mtro.
 Juan Belmonte, former conductor of the Orquesta Sinfónica del Zulia, in Venezuela, with the purpose of having a stable group for the symphonic choral repertoire.
-In the present time, Antiphona acts as a nonprofit civil association of culture promotion.
-The choir has been conducted by Mtro.
+For some time, Antiphona acted as a nonprofit civil association of culture promotion.
+The choir was conducted by Mtro.
 Juan Carlos Bersague from 1995 to 2008.
-From 2010, Antiphona Titular Conductor is Mtro.
+From 2010 and on, Antiphona Titular Conductor was Mtro.
 César Alejandro Carrillo.

-In its curricular path, Antiphona has performed in several scenarios in Bulgaria, Colombia, Cuba, France, Hungary, Italy, Mexico, Spain and Venezuela.
+In its curricular path, Antiphona performed in several scenarios in Bulgaria, Colombia, Cuba, France, Hungary, Italy, Mexico, Spain and Venezuela.

 Festivals and competitions

 From a curricular point of view, Antiphona has participated in the following choir festivals and competitions.